SciProgCentre/kmath/README.md

 including mixed arithmetic operations and function operations over arrays and numbers (with the added benefit of static type checking).

 * **Expressions** By writing a single mathematical expression once, users will be able to apply different types of objects to the expression by providing a context.
-Exceptions can be used for a wide variety of purposes from high performance calculations to code generation.
+Expressions can be used for a wide variety of purposes from high performance calculations to code generation.

 * **Histograms** Fast multi-dimensional histograms.